Skip to content

 Transportation to and from the canyon

-Lodging in the park before or after your trip
+Hotel lodging in the park before or after your trip if you would like

 Guide gratuity (industry recommendation 15-20% of trip cost, read this article to receive more guidance)